“Don’t postpone joy until you have learned all of your lessons. Joy is your lesson.”

 — Alan Cohen

 I’ve taken some time out and gone offline for a few weeks.
 I leaned in to my OCD tendencies and cleaned the house… a lot.
-I also went on a girls weekend with my crew (left to right: Perri, Michaela, Heidi, Alex and Me in the pic above) to Byron Bay where I laughed more than I’ve done in a long time.
+I also went on a girls weekend with my crew to Byron Bay where I laughed more than I’ve done in a long time.
 I also ate my body weight in cheese and drank several too many cocktails served by heavenly looking men named Diego and Luca.

 During this time, I’ve come to believe that growth, not just as a business owner, but also just generally as a person and a mother, requires that we understand that mistakes are fertile ground for learning.
 And that we need to forgive ourselves, and others to move forward.